AaronFabian/orange-juice/README.md

 npm run dev

 # important
-don't forget to setup you mysql and .env
+don't forget to setup your mysql and .env
 ```